Skip to main content

 One of the most well-documented mechanisms involves a family of proteins called Suppressors of Cytokine Signaling (SOCS).
 GH, via the JAK/STAT pathway, stimulates the transcription of SOCS proteins.
 SOCS proteins can then bind to IRS proteins, targeting them for proteasomal degradation or preventing them from being phosphorylated by the insulin receptor.
 This effectively severs a critical link in the insulin signaling chain, dampening the downstream signal from PI3K to Akt and impairing glucose uptake.

-Furthermore, GH promotes lipolysis, increasing the circulation of (FFAs).
+Furthermore, GH promotes lipolysis, increasing the circulation of free fatty acids (FFAs).
 Elevated intracellular FFAs and their metabolites can activate other protein kinases, such as Protein Kinase C (PKC), which can phosphorylate IRS proteins on serine residues.
 This serine phosphorylation is inhibitory, preventing the normal tyrosine phosphorylation required for PI3K activation.
 This phenomenon, known as lipotoxicity, is a primary driver of insulin resistance in various metabolic states.

 The influence of growth hormone peptides on insulin sensitivity is a direct consequence of the molecular interference between the GH-activated JAK/STAT pathway and the insulin-activated PI3K/Akt pathway.